mayank4991/epicare/README_Backend.md

 # Google Apps Script Backend Setup Guide

 ## Overview
 This Google Apps Script serves as the backend for the Epilepsy Management System for East Singhbhum District.
-It handles all data operations including patient management, follow-ups, and user authentication.
+It handles all data operations including patient management, follow-ups, user authentication, and PHC management.

 ## Setup Instructions